 Employees in the scope of validity of the report may access stored records as defined in the Main Document.
 If the sensitivity of certain records is such that permission for access must be obtained from a responsible Line Manager, this must be stated in the related Main Document.

 Access and retrieval rights for records are determined by the Line Managers.
-QM is responsible for destroying all electronic and paper-based records of which the retention time has expired or ensuring that the destruction of sensitive data occurred.
+Quality Organization is responsible for destroying all electronic and paper-based records of which the retention time has expired or ensuring that the destruction of sensitive data occurred.

-<CompanyName> Document Management System (LDMS)
+Main Documents List

-All activities related to document creation and control shall be entered in the electronic document LDMS Database stored on the network [G:\0800 - QMS\01_Database].
-The LDMS Database is a summary table in Excel containing all internal and external documents used in the QMS.
-The LDMS Database is not validated and is only used to manage <CompanyName> documents.
-The LDMS Database is maintained exclusively by the QM Coordinator and all NBE-Therapeutics employees have only reading rights to it.
-The QM Coordinator is responsible for ensuring that all relevant data is entered in a timely manner.
+All activities related to document creation, revision and control shall be entered in the Main Documents List stored on the <CompanyName>’s local server or on electronic cloud.
+Main Documents List is a summary table (e.g. excel file format .xlsx) containing all internal and external documents used for purposes of QMS in <CompanyName>.
+Main Documents List is only used to combine and reflect the data related to actual state and status of each particular Main Document.
+Main Documents List is maintained exclusively by Quality Organization and all NBE-Therapeutics employees have only reading rights to it.
+The Quality Organization is responsible for ensuring that all relevant data is entered in a timely manner.

-The status of any QMS related document must be verifiable at all times in ConSense (or using the hard copies) and the LDMS Database.
+The status of any QMS related document must be verifiable at all times in <EDMS_Title> (or using the hard copies) and the Master Documents List.

-The following data (including but not limited to) shall be recorded and maintained in connection with this SOP in the LDMS Database:
+The following data (including but not limited to) shall be recorded and maintained in connection with this SOP in the Main Documents List:

 Document number,